Characters specific to Goldeneye. For those in the entire film franchise, see here.

 - Diabolical Mastermind: A massively powerful criminal and renegade.

 - Evil Counterpart: To Bond of course.
-Sean Bean works so well because he's almost perfect as James Bond as he is as James Bond's enemy.
-Additionally, Sean Bean was one of the people initially considered to replace Roger Moore before Timothy Dalton took the role.
+Sean Bean works so well because he's almost as perfect as James Bond as he is as James Bond's enemy.
+Along with Pierce Brosnan, Bean was in fact one of the actors initially considered to replace Roger Moore before Timothy Dalton took the role.

 - Evil Former Friend: Bond even reflexively catches him before a fatal fall at one point, seemingly on sheer reflex because of their friendship.
 And then coldly drops him, but not before making it clear It's Personal.

 - First Name Basis: Always refers to Bond as James.

 - Freudian Excuse: See Revenge below.

 - Genre Savvy: Justified as he's a former MI6 agent.
 He lampshades this throughout the film, such as when Bond asks him where Natalya is, and he replies, "Ah, yes.
 Your fatal weakness."
 He's also savvy enough to have Bond hand over his watch after capturing him, and asks, "So how is old Q?
 Still up to his usual tricks?
 Still press here do I?" before using the watch to deactivate the explosives Bond has placed.